hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/069_the_atman_its_bondage_and_freedom.md

-According to the Advaita philosophy, there is only one thing real in the universe, which it calls Brahman; everything else is unreal, manifested and manufactured out of Brahman by the power of Mâyâ.
+According to the Advaita philosophy, there is only one thing real in the universe, which it calls Brahman; everything else is unreal, manifested and manufactured out of Brahman by the power of Māyā.
 To reach back to that Brahman is our goal.
 We are, each one of us, that Brahman, that Reality, plus this Maya.
 If we can get rid of this Maya or ignorance, then we become what we really are.
 According to this philosophy, each